catzkorn/blog/content/blog/week-four.md

 We got to a point in our discussion where he asked me, what do I want to be?
 What do I want from this?
 Without hesitation, I responded;

-_"I want to be a damn good software engineer, among other things*"_
+_I want to be a damn good software engineer, among other things*_

 <sup>*Mountaineer, climber, trail runner, back-country skier, long distance hiker and author.</sup>